dfosterj/nixos-template/README.md

 Home.nix has just some basic git information setup, ruby gem env setup.

-#### == Music Recoding ==
-For windows VST, Wine and yabridge are installed, and yabridge directory links are included in home.nix remove yabridge and wine pkgs, and references to yabridge from home.nix if not planning on doing music recording with windows vsts.

 #### == Nvidia Gaming ==
 The hardare/nvidia-gaming.nix is a working example for gamepad and nvidia setup.